ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 NO_ERROR:

-: This indicates that a context was closed without any without any action specified for the receiver.
+: This indicates that a context was closed without any action specified for the receiver.

 UNKNOWN_FORMAT: